larrybaeder/Boston_Taxes/README.md

 Taken from: https://www.boston.gov/departments/assessing.

 The purpose of this study is to determine if we can produce a prediction of what the assessed taxes should be based on a number of different predictor variables (input variables).
 The city of Boston has 22 wards.
 It will be interesting to see if the same predictor variables show up in all the wards and if we get the same equation in each ward.
-You will use JMP and SAS to do your analyses.
+You will use R, JMP and SAS to do your analyses.